grookage/grookage/README.md

 - Python
 - Javascript

-While all my contributions are marked and managed via this profile to upstreams with PRs, a bunch of my other repos also exist at [koushikr](https://github.com/koushikr) and managed there.
+While all my contributions are marked and managed, a bunch of my other repos also exist at [koushikr](https://github.com/koushikr) and managed there.